Nosework Trial

 Trial Entry Open and Closing

-• The draw period for the trial will open on Tuesday, October 17, 2023 at 12:00 PM Eastern Time Zone.
-Entries will be awarded by random draw of all entries received between 12:00 PM on October 17, 2023 and 11:59 AM on October 19, 2023.
+• The draw period for the trial will open on Tuesday, January 30, 2024 at Noon EST. Entries will be awarded by random draw of all entries received between Noon, Tuesday, January 30, 2024 and 11:59 a.m., Thursday, February 1, 2024.

 • Trial entry will close at the end of the draw if the trial and wait list are deemed full.
 If the trial and wait list are not full, the trial will remain open for entries until they are deemed full or the day of the trial.